claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 	- Get RadioWaters.co.uk up in Safari on phone, and play from there
 # Where are my notes on shrinking the size of Obsidian vaults?
 - [[obsidian#Shrinking the size of your vault|obsidian.md - Shrinking the size of your vault]]
+# What size bin bags do we need for our kitchen food waste bin?
+- 5L
+- From Amazon
+- "The Caddy Company Compostable Bin Liners 5 Litre"
+- or "Caddy Bags Kitchen Worktop Compost Food Waste Bin Liners"